 ANMC Mental Health Scholarship

 The Australian Nurses Memorial Centre is pleased to offer an annual Mental Health Scholarship for nurses undertaking postgraduate study in mental health care.
 The aim of this scholarship is to increase access to postgraduate study for nurses undertaking further qualifications in mental health.

 The ANMC Mental Health Scholarship is for one year of study in 2021 at an Australian university or other accredited higher education institute.

 ANMC Indigenous Nurse Scholarship

-We are pleased to continue support of our Indigenous Nurse Scholarship for Aboriginal and Torres Strait Islander nurses undertaking postgraduate nursing studies at an Australian University or other accredited higher education institution.
+We are pleased to continue support of our Indigenous Nurse Scholarship for Aboriginal and Torres Strait Islander nurses undertaking postgraduate nursing studies at an Australian university or other accredited higher education institution.

 Please ensure you fill out the form that is applicable to your study

-DOWNLOAD THE APPLICATION & CRITERIA
+READ THE GENERAL INFORMATION & CRITERIA